wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

     </pre>

-21. This specifies java to compile using using Maven referencing the pom.xml file.
+    which specifies java to compile using using

-    <tt>RUN mvn clean package -DskipTests</tt>

-    That creates a "src" folder.

-22. Copy the app.jar file created to the root folder:
+13. Copy the app.jar file created to the root folder:

     <tt>COPY --from=build /build-project/target/hello-vault-spring.jar /app.jar</tt>

-23. Invoke the <tt>app.jar</tt> program from above:
+14. Invoke the <tt>app.jar</tt> program from above:

     <tt>ENTRYPOINT ["java","-jar", "/app.jar"]</tt>

     ### Invoking the app HEALTHCHECK

-24. The <tt>HEALTHCHECK</tt> in the <a href="#Dockerfile">Dockerfile</a> makes a call to the <tt>healthcheck</tt> API to the server.
+15. The <tt>HEALTHCHECK</tt> in the <a href="#Dockerfile">Dockerfile</a> makes a call to the <tt>healthcheck</tt> API to the server.

-25. The "trap" line is executed after the service exits:
+16. The "trap" line is executed after the service exits:

     <pre>/# bring down the services on exit
     trap 'docker compose down --volumes' EXIT
     </pre>

-26. This retrieves from Vault's payments secret:
+17. This retrieves from Vault's payments secret:

     <pre># TEST 1: POST /payments (static secrets)
     output1=$(curl --silent --request POST "${APP_ADDRESS}/payments")